Note October 2014: This will be updated shortly to reflect recent developments: See this blog post

 Ripoff Report is a privately owned for profit website that purports to be representing consumer interests.
 One of the most contentious websites on the internet, Ripoff Report admits that it publishes false information about individuals and businesses.
 The website states that it does not remove material, even if it can be proven to be false or if the author requests removal.

-A recent US judgement labelled the website’s business practices as ‘appalling’:
+In 2011 a US judgement labelled the website’s business practices as ‘appalling’: